 Illuminated keypad with message-waiting indicator and SOS Emergency Button.

 Compact 5" Mazu/SkyMate antenna with Iridium 9602 SBD modem and 33' digital cable is mounted above deck.
 It's connected with an Ethernet cable with Power Over Ethernet (POE).

 Mazu offers the tradeoff of reliable communication practically anywhere on the globe, in exchange for a very narrow bandwidth from Iridium's constellation of Low Earth Orbit satellites.
 It's one of several excellent Iridium SBD-based devices, the Garmin inReach Explorer and Iridium GO being two others.

-The Mazu app and its capabilites impressed the editors of Sail Magazine, who awarded it their Pittman Innovation Award for electronics in 2018.
+The Mazu app and its capabilities impressed the editors of Sail Magazine, who awarded it their Pittman Innovation Award for electronics in 2018.
 It does lots of things.
-Below are the highlights of what you get with Mazu/SkyMate:
+Below are the highlights of what you get with Mazu SkyMate:

 Weather information: Mazu handles weather data including GRIB files up to seven days into the future, seven-day point weather forecasts, live buoy data, NEXRAD radar images, NOAA zone forecasts, weather alerts and tropical storm advisories.

-SkyMate’s Weblog Service: Share your adventure with SkyMate’s Weblog Service.
+SkyMate’s Weblog Service: Share your adventure with SkyMate's web blog service at http://weblog.skymate.com/sm/main.do.
 Their blog is an online publication page where you can post articles for others to read.
 Use the personalized weblog as an online journal of your voyage.
-Send back stories, and your family and friends can read your postings on land and comment on them.
-Their comments will be sent back to the vessel for you to see.
+Send back stories to your family and friends; their comments can be sent back to your vessel in the middle of nowhere.